Russia says some forces pulling back amid Ukraine crisis | Law-Order

 - Russian Federation

-Russia said on Tuesday that some units participating in military exercises would begin returning to their bases, adding to glimmers of hope that the Kremlin may not be planning to invade Ukraine imminently, though it gave no details on the pullback.
+Russia said Tuesday that some units participating in military exercises were returning to their bases, adding to glimmers of hope that the Kremlin may not be planning to invade Ukraine imminently.
+But it gave no details on where the troops were pulling back from, or how many.

-The announcement came a day after Russia's foreign minister indicated the country was ready to keep talking about the security grievances that led to the Ukraine crisis — changing the tenor after weeks of rising tensions.
-Still, Western officials continued to warn that an invasion could come at any moment and said some forces and military hardware were moving toward the border, muddying the picture.
+That muddied efforts to determine the significance of the announcement, which buoyed world financial markets and the long-suffering ruble after weeks of escalation in Europe's worst East-West standoff in decades.
+It came a day after Russia's foreign minister indicated the country was ready to keep talking about the security grievances that led to the Ukraine crisis — a gesture that changed the tenor after weeks of tensions.

-It wasn't immediately clear where exactly the troops that the Russian Defense Ministry said were pulling back were deployed or how many were leaving, making it hard to understand the significance.
-The announcement pushed world markets and the ruble up, but Ukraine's leaders expressed skepticism.
+Yet hours before the Russian Defence Ministry statement about the troops, a U.S. defense official said Russian units were moving closer to the Ukrainian border – not away from it.
+And Western officials continued to warn that the Russian military could attack at any time, with some floating Wednesday as a possible invasion day.
+NATO's chief said the alliance had no proof yet of a Russian retreat.

-''Russia constantly makes various statements,'' Ukrainian Foreign Minister Dmytro Kuleba said. ''That's why we have the rule: We won't believe when we hear, we'll believe when we see.
-When we see troops pulling out, we'll believe in de-escalation."
-Russia has massed more than 130,000 troops near Ukraine, sparking the fears of an invasion.
-Russia denies it has any plans to invade Ukraine, despite placing troops on Ukraine's borders to the north, south, and east and launching massive military drills nearby.
-The new glimmers of hope accompanied a flurry of diplomacy.
-German Chancellor Olaf Scholz planned to meet with Russian President Vladimir Putin in Moscow, a day after he sat down with Ukraine's leader in Kyiv.
-Foreign Minister Zbigniew Rau of Poland, one of Russia's most strident European critics, was also in Moscow on Tuesday to meet Lavrov, while Ukraine's foreign minister hosted his Italian counterpart.
+The fears of an invasion grew from the fact that Russia has massed more than 130,000 troops near Ukraine.
+Russia denies it has any such plans, despite placing troops on Ukraine's borders to the north, south and east and launching massive military drills nearby.
+U.S. and other NATO allies, meanwhile, have moved troops and military supplies toward Ukraine's western flank, although not to confront Russian forces, and promised more financial aid to the ex-Soviet nation.

+German Chancellor Olaf Scholz met Tuesday with Russian President Vladimir Putin in Moscow, a day after sitting down with Ukraine's leader in Kyiv.
+In his opening remarks in the Kremlin, Scholz addressed the Ukraine tensions but also noted Germany's economic ties with Russia — which complicate Western efforts to agree on how to punish Russia in case of an invasion.

+Foreign Minister Zbigniew Rau of Poland, one of Russia's most strident European critics, met in Moscow with Lavrov, and they discussed ways to use the Organization for Security and Cooperation in Europe for more talks aimed at easing tensions around Ukraine.

-Foreign Minister Sergey Lavrov's comments came at a made-for-TV meeting with Putin and seemed designed to send a message to the world about the Russian leader's position.
+The day before, Lavrov suggested more efforts at diplomacy in a made-for-TV meeting with Putin that seemed designed to send a message to the world about the Russian leader's position.
 The foreign minister argued that Moscow should hold more talks, despite the West's refusal to consider Russia's main demands.

-The talks "can't go on indefinitely, but I would suggest to continue and expand them at this stage," Lavrov said, noting that Washington has offered to discuss limits for missile deployments in Europe, restrictions on military drills, and other confidence-building measures.

 Moscow wants guarantees that NATO will not allow Ukraine and other former Soviet countries to join as members.
 It also wants the alliance to halt weapons deployments to Ukraine and roll back its forces from Eastern Europe.

-Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported increased Russian military activity in Belarus, Crimea, and western Russia, including the arrival of helicopters, ground-attack aircraft, and fighter-bomber jets at forwarding locations.
-The photos were taken over 48 hours also showground forces leaving their garrisons and combat units moving into convoy formation.
+Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported increased Russian military activity in Belarus, Crimea and western Russia, including the arrival of helicopters, ground-attack aircraft and fighter-bomber jets at forward locations.
+The photos taken over a 48-hour period also show ground forces leaving their garrisons and combat units moving into convoy formation.

-Still, Ukrainian security and defense council chief Oleksiy Danilov downplayed the threat of invasion but warned of the risk of "internal destabilization" by unspecified forces.

-"Today we do not see that a large-scale offensive by the Russian Federation can take place either on (Feb.)
-16th or the 17th," he told reporters.
-"We are aware of the risks that exist in the territory of our country.
-But the situation is absolutely under control."
+Meanwhile, Russian lawmakers urged Putin to recognize rebel-held areas in eastern Ukraine as independent states.
+The State Duma, Russia's lower house, voted to submit an appeal to Putin to that effect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)